 While they fall outside the scope of this article, there are a few downsides associated with .300 WSM cartridge though.
 I only brought up the cartridge in the first place to illustrate the potential gains in case capacity associated with increasing the diameter of the case.

 Learn more about the 300 WSM and how it stacks up against the .300 Winchester Magnum at the link below.

 308 vs 30-06 vs 300 Win Mag: Cartridge Performance

-Put simply, a cartridge with a larger case capacity can hold more powder.
+Put simply, a cartridge with a larger case also usually has a greater powder capacity.
 All other things equal, this translates into greater muzzle velocity.

-While the .308 Winchester probably has a slight accuracy edge here, the reality is that most of us are not nearly good enough marksmen to really be able to tell the difference between them.
-The .308 Winchester, .30-06 Springfield and the .300 Winchester Magnum are all very accurate cartridges and are more than capable of doing the job in capable hands.
+While the .308 Winchester probably has a slight accuracy edge here and is the most popular of the three for target shooting, the reality is that most of us are not nearly good enough marksmen to really be able to tell the difference between them.
+The .308 Winchester, .30-06 Springfield and the .300 Winchester Magnum are all very accurate cartridges and are more than capable of doing the job in skilled hands.

 As stated previously, the most popular bullet weights for the three cartridges are in the 150gr to 180gr range.
 However, the major ammunition manufacturers produce bullets for these cartridges as light as 110gr and as heavy as 230gr.

 Bullets for the .308 Winchester tend to be on the lighter end of the spectrum: 110-180gr with 150gr, 165gr, 168gr, and 180gr bullets being the most common and the occasional 200gr load thrown in for good measure.